kdaley2024/Contest2/README.md

 The player (C) moves around a dot-filled grid while a ghost (G) chases them.
 The goal: collect all dots before losing all lives.
 If the ghost touches the player, a life is lost and both characters reset to opposite corners.

 The map is a fixed 30×20 maze with walls, empty tiles, and collectible dots.

+# What You See

+Map: A 30×20 rectangular playfield with border walls (#) and dots (.) filling the inside.

+Player (C) in green, starting at top-left interior.

+Ghost (G) in red, starting at bottom-right interior.

+HUD under the map showing Score and Lives.

+# Objective

+Eat all dots on the map.
+Each dot increases your score.
+When all dots are collected, you win the game.

+# Player Movement

+Controlled using the arrow keys:

+LEFT, RIGHT, UP, DOWN move the player one tile per frame.

+Movement clamps to the map interior and ignores walls.

+Press ESC at any time to exit the game.